xamarin/xamarin-macios/docs/code-sharing-with-user-frameworks.md

 The last case is interesting, because user frameworks can be used to share code between extensions and the main app.

+Xamarin.iOS will automatically try to enable code sharing for all SDK assemblies whenever it makes sense (for apps that have extensions), but if for some reason Xamarin.iOS determines that code sharing can't be enabled (there are many build options that makes code sharing impossible if they differ between projects), a warning explaining why will be shown.
+Code sharing can be forcefully disabled by passing `--nodevcodeshare` as an additional mtouch argument (this option can also be used to silence any warnings if extensions require build options that are incompatible with code sharing and would thus produce warnings).

-Xamarin.iOS leverages this to build one framework for all the assemblies in the SDK, and this framework is shared between extensions and the main app.
-This significantly reduces total code size of the app.
+If Xamarin.iOS determines that code sharing can occur, then it builds one framework for all the assemblies in the SDK, and this framework is shared between extensions and the main app.
+This significantly reduces total code size of the app (and the build time, since every assembly is only AOT-compiled once).

+Additionally, when code sharing is enabled, Xamarin.iOS will also AOT-compile every assembly (not only SDK assemblies) only once, which greatly speeds up compilation time.

 It's also possible to manually specify the assembly build target, by passing --assembly-build-target to mtouch: